Site specific art as a social sculpture to improve solidarity

-A huge collage of 720 translucent films of cultural expressions to celebrate the unity in diversity and inclusivity of European cultures.
+A huge patchwork of these cultural expressions celebrate the richness of European cultures.

 Introduction in public art, examples, interactive classroom activities, cultural diversity module, learning outcomes.
 Order the brochure.
 Tailor made packages available.

-2001; Connect urban areas and business offices through art and performance in public space.
+Connect urban and business areas through art in public space.

 YCITY; Floating public space.
 Amsterdam IJburg 1999, movable public space was still unknown in the last century.
 What are the possibilities?